caido/documentation/src/concepts/plugins/plugin_basics.md

 - **REQUIRED**: `id` - Must be **unique** and must only consist of **lowercase** letters, **numbers**, **hyphens** and **underscores** (_the order of which must satisfy the regex: `^[a-z]+(?:[_-][a-z0-9]+)*$`).
 - **OPTIONAL**: `name` - If not supplied, the `id` will be used as the `name`.
 This property is not subject to the same rules of the `id` property.
 - **REQUIRED**: `entrypoint` - This property specifies the location of the primary script to be executed when the Caido application/Plugin is launched.
-- **REQUIRED**: `style` - This property specifies the location of the CSS file to be used to stylize elements of your Plugin.
+- **OPTIONAL**: `style` - This property specifies the location of the CSS file to be used to stylize elements of your Plugin.

 Additional information: